Log in or create an account to create a wishlistSign in / Register

 It's your leather motorcycling jacket, and it's your often-unsung friend.
 But even the toughest friends need a little looking after now and then – and your faithful leather should be no exception, not only because it will last a lifetime with the right tender loving care, but because it will age, dare we say it, even more gracefully than its wearer.

-Belstaff takes pride in using only the finest hides to craft its motorcycle jackets, which can be hand-waxed to provide a soft, supple, weather-resistant finish that means they feel perfectly broken-in and just right from the first time you throw one around your shoulders.
+Belstaff takes pride in using only the finest hides to craft its motorcycle jackets, which are hand-waxed to provide a soft, supple, weather-resistant finish that means they feel perfectly broken-in and just right from the first time you throw one around your shoulders.

 Most of what nature can attack a Belstaff with will be as water off a duck's back but, now and then, it's worth remembering that every minute you spare giving your leather jacket a spruce up will be rewarded 100-fold in terms of service and longevity – and all the while you'll be building up a unique burnish and patina that money just can't buy.